 What are the advantages of 3D printing?
-Let's briefly break down the advantages and disadvantages compared to traditional manufacturing processes.
+And the disadvantages?
+Check out our digest, in which we compare 3D printing to traditional manufacturing processes.

 Additive manufacturing now defines a large branch of industrial (and hobby) systems for creating new parts and products.
 More commonly referred to as 3D printing, most systems in this category are characterized by their layer-by-layer method of building a part.

 There are notably some differences between individual systems, with 10 types of 3D printing existing today.
 However, the main differences between these and more typical industrial processes can be broken into categories:

 One of the biggest advantages of 3D printing is summed up in two words: Rapid Prototyping.

 Rapid prototyping is essentially the ability to design, manufacture, and test a customized part in as little time as possible, and then be able to easily modify the design without adversely impacting the speed of the manufacturing process.

 Before 3D printing existed as a mainstream manufacturing process, a prototype would take weeks to manufacture.
 Every time a change was made, it would be another few weeks until the modified design could be manufactured.
 Add in shipping times, and it could easily take a year to fully develop a product from start to finish.